rlopezdiez/RLDNavigationSwift/README.md

 self.goTo("classNameOfDestination")
 ```

-If you need to be informed when you navigation has finished, you can use a completion closure when calling `go`, as in this example:
+If you need to be informed when you navigation has finished, you can use a completion closure, as in this example:
 ```swift

 self.goTo("classNameOfDestination",